Slum: Inadequate or no infrastructure

-Slum with tiled roofs and railway, Jakarta railway slum resettlement 1975, Indonesia.
+Slum with tiled roofs and river in Dhaka, Bangladesh.

 One of the identifying characteristics of slums is the lack of or inadequate public infrastructure.
 From safe drinking water to electricity, from basic health care to police services, from affordable public transport to fire/ambulance services, from sanitation sewer to paved roads, new slums usually lack all of these.
 Established, old slums sometimes garner official support and get some of these infrastructure such as paved roads and unreliable electricity or water supply.
 Slums usually lack street addresses, which creates further problems.

 Slums often have very narrow alleys that do not allow vehicles (including emergency vehicles) to pass.
 The lack of services such as routine garbage collection allows rubbish to accumulate in huge quantities.
 The lack of infrastructure is caused by the informal nature of settlement and no planning for the poor by government officials.
 Fires are often a serious problem.

 In many countries, local and national government often refuse to recognize slums, because the slum are on disputed land, or because of the fear that quick official recognition will encourage more slum formation and seizure of land illegally.
 Recognizing and notifying slums often triggers a creation of property rights, and requires that the government provide public services and infrastructure to the slum residents.
 With poverty and informal economy, slums do not generate tax revenues for the government and therefore tend to get minimal or slow attention.
 In other cases, the narrow and haphazard layout of slum streets, houses and substandard shacks, along with persistent threat of crime and violence against infrastructure workers, makes it difficult to layout reliable, safe, cost effective and efficient infrastructure.
 In yet others, the demand far exceeds the government bureaucracy's ability to deliver.

 Low socioeconomic status of its residents is another common characteristic attributed to slum residents.